crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that would cause ``COPY FROM`` statements that used a HTTPS source using a Let's Encrypt certificate to fail.

 - Fixed a regression that caused ``INSERT INTO`` statements containing an ``object`` column as target and a matching JSON string literal in the source to fail with a type cast error.